Ray Whitney (ice hockey): Playing career

 On July 1, 2010, Whitney signed a 2-year deal with the Phoenix Coyotes for $3 million per year.

-Whitney is known for his comedic tendencies for doing such things as making sure he's visible in pre-game on-screen interviews behind the interviewee, leading to the Hurricanes fans' favorite game of "Where's Whitney"?
-His commonly used nickname is "Wizard," which was originally given to him by former Florida Panthers play-by-play commentator Jeff Rimer.

 Whitney was the last remaining member of the San Jose Sharks inaugural team (1991–92) active in the NHL until his retirement on January 21, 2015.
 He was also the last remaining active player to get his start in the NHL as a member of the expansion San Jose Sharks.

-On March 31, 2012, Whitney became only the 79th player in the history of the NHL to score 1,000 regular-season points, when he registered an assist in a game against the Anaheim Ducks.
-As of the end of the 2013-14 season, he is number 62 all time for regular-season points in the NHL.
+On March 31, 2012, Whitney became the 79th player in the history of the NHL to score 1,000 regular-season points when he registered an assist in a game against the Anaheim Ducks.
+Whitney recorded the milestone at the age of 39 years and 328 days, making him the oldest player to reach the plateau, a mark he still holds.
 On July 1, 2012, Whitney signed a 2-year, $9 million contract with the Dallas Stars.

-On January 21, 2015, he announced his retirement as an NHL player, ending a career after producing 1,064 points (385-679) in 1,330 regular-season games.
-He was the last active member of his draft class when he retired, meaning that Whitney is the leader in points, assists and games played for the entire 1991 NHL draft class.
+On January 21, 2015, he announced his retirement as an NHL player, ending his career after producing 1,064 points (385-679) in 1,330 regular-season games.

+The last active member of his 1991 NHL draft class, Whitney ranked 1st in points, assists, and games played among players for that year.

 Personal life

 Ray and wife Brijet married in 2000 and have three children; two daughters and a son.
-He is known by his nickname "The Wizard".

 International play

-Whitney has been a member of Team Canada at four different Ice Hockey World Championships.
+Whitney was a member of Team Canada at four different Ice Hockey World Championships.
 He made his debut at the 1998 World Championship, recording six points in seven games while Canada finished out of the medals.
 Whitney notched seven points in 10 games at the 1999 World Championship, again missing a medal when Canada lost in the semifinals to the Czech Republic.
-He joined Team Canada at the 2002 World Championship with Canada again failing to medal.
-At the 2010 World Championship, Whitney replaced Ryan Smyth as Canada's captain, when Smyth broke his foot early in the tournament.
+He joined Team Canada at the 2002 World Championship, with Canada again failing to medal.
+At the 2010 World Championship, Whitney replaced Ryan Smyth as Canada's captain when Smyth broke his foot early in the tournament.
 Canada did not win a medal in that year's world championship.